prog4biol/pfb2019/README.md

 Many bioinformatics tools are written to run on the command-line and have no graphical interface.
 In many cases, a command-line tool is more versatile than a graphical tool, because you can easily combine command-line tools into automated scripts that accomplish tasks without human intervention.

-In this course, we will be writing Pyton scripts that are completely command-line based.
+In this course, we will be writing Python scripts that are completely command-line based.

 ### The Basics